Lux Prima

-Lux Prima is a collaborative studio album by American singer-songwriter Karen O and Danger Mouse.
+Lux Prima is a collaborative studio album by American singer-songwriter Karen O of the Yeah Yeah Yeahs and Danger Mouse.
 It was released in March 2019 under BMG Records.

 Composition

 With Lux Prima, the duo craft "sprawling, soulful [and] cinematic" psych rock.
 1960s orchestral pop and the "packed and dusty" sound of 1990s trip hop are also worked in.
 Other styles featured include disco, funk, soul, and lounge-pop.

+Reception

+Lux Prima was well received by critics upon release.
+The Guardian called it "complex and lingering," praising Karen O's songwriting in particular.
+Pitchfork also praised the album, recognising Karen O and Danger Mouse had "concocted a lush, vivid world on their dreamy and poignant collaboration."
+Pitchfork did criticize the choruses on the record, saying "Lux Prima works better as a journey than a destination"..."that never sounds better when going nowhere fast."
+They awarded the album a score of 7.3.

 Track listing

 All music produced by Danger Mouse.